Diocese of Exeter: Bishops

-The current diocesan Bishop of Exeter is Robert Atwell, who is assisted by Jackie Searle, Bishop suffragan of Crediton and James Grier, Bishop suffragan of Plymouth.
-The provincial episcopal visitor (for parishes in this diocese – among twelve others in the western part of the Province of Canterbury – which do not accept the ordination of women as priests, since 1994) is the Bishop suffragan of Ebbsfleet (for traditional Anglo-Catholics), and Rod Thomas, Bishop of Maidstone (for Conservative Evangelicals); they are licensed as honorary assistant bishops in the diocese.
+The Bishop of Exeter is Mike Harrison; James Grier as Bishop suffragan of Plymouth; and Moira Astin as Bishop suffragan of Crediton.
+The provincial episcopal visitor (for parishes in this diocese – among twelve others in the western part of the Province of Canterbury – which do not accept the ordination of women as priests, since 1994) is the Bishop suffragan of Oswestry (for traditional Anglo-Catholics), and Rod Thomas, Bishop of Maidstone (for conservative evangelicals); they are licensed as honorary assistant bishops in the diocese.

 There are three former bishops licensed as honorary assistant bishops in the diocese: